digirati-co-uk/terraform-aws-modules/tf/modules/bastion/README.md

 # Bastion module

-This is a t2.micro instance that provides SSH access to a private subnet.
-It will be created with an Elastic IP.
+This is an EC2 instance that provides SSH access to private subnet(s).
+It will be provisioned with an ASG and will register itself with Route53 on startup.

 ## Parameters
 The following parameters are available: